 Along the Texas State Railroad Route

 In 1881, inmates, incarcerated at the newly-opened East Texas Penitentiary north of Rusk, began laying the original narrow-gauge rails to transport hardwoods and charcoal used as fuel for the prison-operated smelter.
 The furnace supplied iron products that were shipped throughout the region, including columns and dome structuring for the capitol building in Austin.
-In 1909, thanks to Rusk native Governor Thomas Mitchell Campbell, prison crews completed the railroad to Palestine and commerce in the Piney Woods region flourished.
+In 1909, thanks to a Rusk native, Governor Thomas Mitchell Campbell, prison crews completed the railroad to Palestine and commerce in the Piney Woods region flourished.
 The rural rails of the route between Rusk and Palestine were forged.

 As the train moves through the undulating country of the Piney Woods it crosses over 24 bridges that span the creeks flowing through the forestland.
-At one point, it passes close to where the Ben Cannon Ferry crossed the Neches River from 1848 to 1851 and a toll bridge was operable from 1854 to 1924.
+At one point, it passes close to where the Ben Cannon Ferry crossed the Neches River from 1848 to 1851 and where a toll bridge operated from 1854 to 1924.
 Prior to crossing on the ferry, Native Americans and early Anglo settlers forded the river at this same site called Duty Crossing, named for early settler Richard Duty.
 Today, the train crosses the river on the largest bridge on the route which is 1,042 feet long and 35 feet high.

 The Texas State Railroad has always been a prime setting for movie making and passengers might recognize scenery, buildings or railcars that were showcased in over 30 films, television productions or documentaries shot on location during the last 40 years, including NBC’s Revolution.
 Anecdotes shared by onboard car attendants about the making of these productions are just as fun as watching the movies.